-One of the major requirements for completing your degree is doing a University thesis, department project or comprehensive examination.
+One of the major requirements for completing your degree is doing a University thesis or dissertation, department project, or comprehensive examination.
 Departments vary in what they require or allow their students to complete.
 Please consult with your graduate advisor to find out what is expected to complete your final requirement.
 Below is a brief description of the three options that a student must complete.

-This plan requires selection and approval (by the graduate advisor and/or the candidate's committee) of a thesis topic and its successful completion and production in bound form.
-Students must register for their departmental 299 course.
-The thesis will not only be reviewed by your department committee for content but will also be reviewed by the Office of Graduate Studies and Research for acceptable university thesis requirements.
-Because of this, the process for completing and submitting a thesis is an intensive one that requires students to follow strict deadlines and requirements.
-For a copy of the current University Thesis Guidelines, detailed instructions on how, where, and when to submit the thesis, as well as general contact information regarding thesis related questions, please visit the Office of Graduate Studies and Research website.
+This plan requires selection and approval (by the graduate advisor and/or the candidate's committee) of a thesis or dissertation topic and its successful completion and production in bound form.
+Students completing a thesis must register for their departmental 299 course.
+The thesis or dissertation will not only be reviewed by your department committee for content but will also be reviewed by the Office of Graduate Studies for acceptable university thesis requirements.
+Because of this, the process for completing and submitting a thesis or dissertation is an intensive one that requires students to follow strict deadlines and requirements.
+For a copy of the current University Thesis/Dissertation Guidelines, detailed instructions on how, where, and when to submit your work, as well as general contact information regarding questions and assistance, please visit the Office of Graduate Studies website.

 Plan B: Department Project or Comprehensive Examination

 This plan requires students to undergo a combination of a comprehensive examination, final paper, or project.
 Students do not have to submit copies or grade results of these papers to the Graduate Office for review.
 Plan B students do not register for departmental 299, Master's Thesis, but may be required to register for the departmental 298 or an identical final course required by your department.